shakenes/vizdoomgym/README.md

 # vizdoomgym
-This is a wrapper to use [ViZDoom](https://github.com/mwydmuch/ViZDoom "ViZDoom repository") together with [OpenAI Gym](https://github.com/openai/gym "OpenAI Gym repository").
+This is a wrapper to use [ViZDoom](https://github.com/mwydmuch/ViZDoom "ViZDoom repository"), a "Doom based AI Research Platform for Reinforcement Learning from Raw Visual Information" together with [OpenAI Gym](https://github.com/openai/gym "OpenAI Gym repository").

 ## Installation